47degrees/fp-with-arrow-videos/scripts/State.md

 # Slide 3

-To better illustrate the use of this data type, let's create a function that handles a counter with an accumulated value (which would be our state `S`),  and adds a value to it.
+To better illustrate the use of this data type, let's create a function that handles a counter with an accumulated value (which would be our state "S"),  and adds a value to it.
 The result of this operation would be our "A".
 Our function returns a simple "State<Int, Int>", in which we simply add the provided value to the counter, and return a new version of the state and the operation bundled together in a tuple.

 The state and the result of the operation are not usually the same, but we'll keep it this way for clarity.